dionarodrigues/diogorodrigues.dev/blog/2023-02-28-reactjs-behind-the-scenes.en.md

 **The next step was to make React an open source tool.
 And they did it by making this announcement at the US JSConf in 2013, a famous javascript-focused event**.
 In an age where best practice was splitting HTML, CSS, and JS into separate files, the React way of creating components using JSX and mixing them all together was not well accepted by the community, and this announcement was a disaster.

 It was then that **[Sophie Alpert](https://twitter.com/sophiebits), a non-Facebook developer, saw React and decided to use it.
-She solved some technical details by rewriting about 2,000 lines of the library's code based on the project she was working** on - and then made a pull request to the React repository.
+She solved some technical details by rewriting about 2,000 lines of the library's code based on the project she was working on** - and then made a pull request to the React repository.
 And as you can imagine, she became a member of Facebook's engineering team.

 And then, in the same year, 2013, **they decided to announce React again at the UE JSConf, which took place in Berlin.
 From that point on, the community slowly started talking about the library and trying it out, realizing the simplicity of how React creates rich UIs**.
 And companies have also started using React.
 In 2014, Netflix decided to use React to rewrite its platform, which contributed a lot to the library's popularity.

-**2015 was the year of the first React.js Conf where they open sourced native React and started talking about GraphQL and Relay**.
-It was a huge hit with the community and Facebook decided to convert all of their apps to React and remove all other frameworks. **That's when a few other developers also showed up, including core team member [Dan Abramov](https://twitter.com/dan_abramov) - famous for creating Redux**.
+**2015 was the year of the first React.js Conf where they made React Native an open source project and started talking about GraphQL and Relay**.
+It was a huge hit with the community and Facebook decided to convert all of their apps to React and remove all other JS frameworks. **That's when a few other developers also showed up, including core team member [Dan Abramov](https://twitter.com/dan_abramov) - famous for creating Redux**.

-Some of the software engineers responsible for React's success no longer work at Facebook, but they certainly left their legacy there. :)
+Some of the software engineers responsible for React's success no longer work at Facebook, but they certainly left their legacy there (and in the dev world). :)

 ### Software engineers in the documentary